-Buckle up, ladies and gentlemen, FCSI The Americas 2019 Symposium, held on 5-6 February immediately prior to the bi-annual NAFEM Show in Orlando, Florida, plans to put consultant and Allied member attendees on the fast track toward the future.
+Buckle up, ladies and gentlemen, FCSI TAD 2019 Symposium, held on 5-6 February immediately prior to the bi-annual NAFEM Show in Orlando, Florida, plans to put consultant and Allied member attendees on the fast track toward the future.

 With an ‘Accelerate’ themed program, this year’s fast-paced symposium takes a forward-looking approach with a lineup of educational sessions and speakers aimed at readying our group for what’s coming next.

 “We started the first NAFEM-FCSI Symposium in 2015 in Anaheim and every year since they have grown bigger and, from what our members tell us, better,” says Wade Koehler CAE, executive director, FCSI The Americas.

 “These Symposiums give consultant members not only a chance to get together and network during The NAFEM Show, but also the opportunity to learn from each other.
 Everyone is so busy right now that many members are partnering up and helping each other.
 This is a great event to strengthen existing connections and make new ones.”

 Penny Price, FCSI The Americas’ director of member services, forecasts this NAFEM-FCSI Symposium to be one of the highest attended ever, with the strongest consultant to Allied member ratio to date.
 “The FCSI Symposium is always a well-attended event,” she says.

 “We typically expect about 300 attendees and we are right on target this year.
 We are also pleased with a 1:1 ratio of consultants to Allied members.”